oplS17projects/Simple-Task-Manager/README.md

 -->

 ### Evaluation of Results
-We have divided our goals for this program into core objectives and stretch goals.
+We divided our goals for this program into core objectives and stretch goals.
 #### Core
 Basic Task management system
 - task object